mu-arch/ComfyMods/GetOffMyLawn/readme.md

 Jotunn the Valheim Library (https://www.nexusmods.com/valheim/mods/1138)

 ## User Interface
-This fuctionality is available on repaired objects or new build objects placed.
+This fuctionality is available on repaired objects or placed build objects.

 Set the health of the currently targeted build object to a high value by repairing it (note: build object must be either unwarded or on a ward the user can access).